 - 1. The protection of the natural agricultural resources - 2.
-LandCare

-- 3. Area wide Planning - 4.
+LandCare - 3.
+Area wide planning - 4.
 Prevention of the fragmentation of agricultural land

 A main constraint is the identification of projects to meet community requirements without creating expectations and then to get full support and participation from the different groupings.
-This problem can only be solved with the appointment of appropriately trained personnel.
+This problem will be solved through cooperation with the FSD programme and the appointment of additional appropriately trained personnel.